Witch Hazel Wonders:

 Who Is the Witch Hazel Plant?

 Witch hazel is a very humble-looking deciduous shrub or small tree—until it flowers.
 It is one of those rare plants that flowers in cold weather.
 How stunning it is to walk through the woods and see golden flowers hanging from branches when most other plants have gone to sleep for the winter!
 Its central stems are gray, patchy, and leggy, and leaf out in spring with luscious growth.
 The witch hazel leaf is broad and oval, with wavy margins and an uneven base; and it turns yellow in autumn, right before the flower appears.
-For more info on the botanical uniqueness of witch hazel, check out this article.
+For more info on the botanical uniqueness and folklore of witch hazel, check out our Witch Hazel Hub.

 Witch hazel is found naturally in woodland habitats or on forest edges.
 The ones in our woods (in the southern Appalachians) grow near the stream, underneath American beech (Fagus grandifolia), tulip magnolia (Liriodendron tulipifera), oak (Quercus spp.), and sourwood (Oxydendrum arboreum) trees, and among wild yam vines (Dioscorea villosa), Christmas ferns (Polystichum acrostichoides), and wild cucumber (Medeola virginiana).